Accelerator-One/social-community-discussion-board/README.md

 ## Material Board
-Implementation of social media user panel with material-ui and react
+Implementation of social media user panel with Material UI and React

 <br/>